TanWeiYin/Group_J_AI_Project/README.md

 | accuracy     |           |        |   0.76   |   3025  |
 | macro avg    |    0.76   |  0.76  |   0.75   |   3025  |
 | weighted avg |    0.76   |  0.76  |   0.75   |   3025  |
+Based on the classification record, it can be deduced that "surprise" performed well in every aspect for the model.
+For the "fear" and "sad" emotion, they usually predicted as correct and has low false positive percentage.

 6. Plotting Accuracy and Loss
    ![Training_Loss_Accuracy](https://github.com/Josie528/BITI1113-A.I.-Project/blob/main/misc/training_loss_accuracy.png)